AlbertoDSosa/ngbp-material/README.md

 `bower install` command as above and all our dependencies will be installed for us.
 Neat!

-Technically, `ngBoilerplate` is now ready to go.
+Technically, `ngMaterial-bp` is now ready to go.

 However, prior to hacking on your application, you will want to modify the `package.json` file to contain your project's information.
 Do not remove any